mparchment/salsabil-io/src/content/blog/suluk.md

 ---
 title: 'Studying Suluk'
 description: "The following is a list of works on suluk from scholars within the Hanbali madhhab.
-However, abstract knowledge can only take one to a certain extent in this 'ilm."
+However, abstract knowledge can only take one to a certain extent in this 'ilm.
+Most of these works do not require additional reading beforehand."
 pubDate: 'Nov 8 2024'
 heroImage: '/beggar.jpg'
 ---